STAT-JET-ASU/STT1810BasicStatistics/README.md

 ### **Textbook-Related Materials**

-These slides are intended to accompany the course textbook listed above. *This content does not replace reading the assigned textbook sections.* The slides are for class presentation and review/reference during explorations and investigations.
+These slides are intended to accompany the course textbook listed above. *This content does not replace reading the assigned textbook sections.* The slides are for in-class presentation and review/reference during class explorations and investigations.

 **Preliminaries**